ON THIS PAGE: You will find out more about the factors that increase the chance of developing an STS. Use the menu to

 Previous radiation therapy.
 People who have received radiation therapy as treatment for a previous cancer have a slightly increased risk of developing a sarcoma later in life.
 Sometimes it is an angiosarcoma that develops, but osteosarcoma and undifferentiated pleomorphic sarcoma may also be diagnosed.

 Genetics.
 People with certain inherited diseases have a higher risk of sarcoma.
-These diseases include neurofibromatosis type 1, Gardner syndrome, Werner syndrome, tuberous sclerosis syndrome, nevoid basal cell carcinoma syndrome, Li-Fraumeni syndrome, and a specific form of retinoblastoma.
+These diseases include neurofibromatosis type 1, Gardner syndrome, Werner syndrome, tuberous sclerosis complex, nevoid basal cell carcinoma syndrome, Li-Fraumeni syndrome, and a specific form of retinoblastoma.

 Chemicals.
 Workplace exposure to vinyl chloride monomer, which is used in making some types of plastics, or to dioxin may increase the risk of angiosarcoma.
-However, the vast majority of sarcomas is not known to be associated with specific environmental hazards.
+However, the vast majority of sarcomas are not known to be associated with specific environmental hazards.

 The next section in this guide is Symptoms and Signs.
 It explains what body changes or medical problems sarcoma can cause.
 Use the menu to choose a different section to read in this guide.